it-application-modernization/pot-documentation/index.md

 |  Topic                                | Description
 |---------------------------------------|-----------------------------------------------------------------------------|
 | [API Management Experiences](APIC-labs/ReadMe.md)          | This section you will explore an API Management platform for use in your API Economy.
-IBM API Connect enables users to create, assemble, manage, secure and socialize APIs
+IBM API Connect (APIC) enables users to create, assemble, manage, secure and socialize APIs.
 |---------------------------------------|-----------------------------------------------------------------------------|
-| [Integration Experiences](Integration/index.md)         | This section you will explorer key capabilities using both the ACE Toolkit and ACE Designer to build integrations solutions.
-When creating APIs you will also import them into APIC.
+| [Integration Experiences](Integration/index.md)         | This section you will explorer key capabilities using IBM App Connect Enterprise (ACE) to build integrations solutions.
+When creating APIs you will also import them into IBM API Connect.
 |---------------------------------------|-----------------------------------------------------------------------------|
 | [Event Automation Experiences](https://ibm.github.io/event-automation/tutorials/)          | This section you will explore Event Automation solution, a platform built on Apache Kafka and Flink that allows you to build event-driven applications and microservices, enabling you to ingest, process, and analyze large volumes of event data in real-time.
 |---------------------------------------|-----------------------------------------------------------------------------|